-Having fully explored the hall and gardens your group will probably be ready for some light refreshment.
+Having fully explored, your group will probably be ready for some refreshments.
 Sit back and relax over a cup of tea or if you’ve worked up a bit more of an appetite enjoy the delicious range of seasonal and locally sourced homemade food from the restaurant.

 Complete your trip to Beningbrough with a visit to the stables shop, filled with locally inspired gifts and treats.
-As with the restaurant, any profit made goes back into the upkeep and maintenance of Beningbrough and places like it for future generations.
+As with the restaurant, any profit made supports the work of the charity to help them look after places like Beningbrough for future generations.

 - Discounts available for pre-booked groups of 15 or more.

 - Coach meet and greet available on request.